 - Do not put text or important icons within 2mm of the card edge, it may get cut off.

 - All cards come corner rounded.
 If you do not wish for your cards to be corner rounded, or if you want us to use our smaller corner rounder, please put a comment in the customer comments section of your order.

-- For special instruction on formatting custom cards see our custom cards page.
+For formatting custom cards, see our custom cards page.